giovannamoeller/decodo-viral-content-analyzer/README.md

 An AI-powered content inspiration platform designed for affiliate marketers to discover, analyze, and adapt viral content across multiple platforms.
 This full-stack application combines intelligent web scraping, AI analysis, and content brief generation to help creators stay ahead of trending topics.

+> Powered by Decodo: Decodo is an provider of advanced web scraping and proxy solutions that helps businesses extract data from websites at scale.
+They specialize in overcoming modern anti-bot measures, CAPTCHAs, and dynamic content challenges using AI-powered techniques and sophisticated proxy infrastructure.
+Their platform offers comprehensive scraping tools and APIs designed to handle complex data extraction from major platforms like Google, YouTube, and Bing while ensuring reliable, compliant data collection.

 ## ✨ Features

 ### 🎯 Content Discovery